dsuryd/dotNetify-Elements/DevApp/server/Docs/Form/NumberField.md

             Min = 0,
             Max = 11
          })
-         .WithMinValidation(this, 0, "Must be at least 0''")
+         .WithMinValidation(0, "Must be at least 0''")
-         .WithMaxValidation(this, 11, "Must be at most 11''");
+         .WithMaxValidation(11, "Must be at most 11''");
    }
 }
 ```